Last updated: February 8, 2021

 A: No – the 2020-21 PAC Executive Board has waived the requirement for performances for the fall of 2020 and spring of 2021.
 You will not be penalized if you forfeit performance in favor of virtual rehearsals, virtual workshops, or virtual socialization.

 Q: Can I rehearse outdoors with my group?

-A: At this time, student groups (who are not pods) may only gather to rehearse at pre-approved times in the monitored Parking Garage space managed by Platt House.
+A: At this time, student groups (who are not pods) may only gather to rehearse at pre-approved times in the monitored Parking Garage space managed by Platt House and in the covered area in the Annenberg Center Plaza.
 In order to gather in other locations, groups must first request and receive event approval from the Office of Student Affairs.
 Please note that these in-person opportunities should be supplemental, and cannot be mandatory for group membership.

 Q: What do I need in order to request a Parking Garage reservation?

 A: In order to request a rehearsal slot, you will need to read and learn the Safety Guidelines for Parking Garage Rehearsal Spaces.
 When you submit the request form, you must provide the names two group members who can act as Health Marshal during rehearsal.
 A Health Marshal must be present at all in-person rehearsals, and is responsible for bringing hand sanitizer to the space, recording the names of attendees, vacating the space on time, and making sure the group adheres to all other guidelines while using the space.

 Q: What if a possible exposure or non-compliance takes place during rehearsal?